ldbc/ldbc_snb_interactive_v1_impls/README.md

 [![Build Status](https://travis-ci.org/ldbc/ldbc_snb_implementations.svg?branch=dev)](https://travis-ci.org/ldbc/ldbc_snb_implementations)

-Implementations for the Workload components of the LDBC Social Network Benchmark ([specification](https://ldbc.github.io/ldbc_snb_docs/)).
+Implementations for the Workload components of the [LDBC Social Network Benchmark](https://ldbc.github.io/ldbc_snb_docs/).

+:scroll: If you wish to cite the LDBC SNB, please refer to the [documentation repository](https://github.com/ldbc/ldbc_snb_docs#how-to-cite-ldbc-benchmarks).

 :warning: The most recent version of the code can be found on the `dev` branch, the `stable` branch tends to be better tested and uses a stable version of the LDBC SNB driver.